Kong/insomnia-docs/docs/insomnia/git-sync.md

 Sync with Git is a built-in feature for Design Documents that enables you to configure your repository to an external Git version control system like GitHub or BitBucket.

+On this page, you'll see reference to teams and team members.
+Learn more about [Team Collaboration](/insomnia/team-collaboration).
+Otherwise, you can use this feature as a solo developer to keep a copy of your work using Git versioning.

 ## Enable Git Sync

 Enable Git Sync on Design Documents by clicking on the **Setup Git Sync** button beside Preferences.
 Then select **Repository Settings**.
 A **Configure Repository** modal will open.